-I am Associate Professor in the Philosophy Department at Northern Illinois University.
+I am Professor in the Philosophy Department at Northern Illinois University.
 I am interested in metaphysics, philosophy of science, especially philosophy of physics.

 I am the Philosophy of Science section editor of Philosophy Compass.